mayu-live/framework/klenod-plan.md

   - [x] Document Klenod route/configuration defaults and the production bundle flow in the generated-app README.
   - [x] Clarify Klenod production build/start requirements in the example README.
-  - [ ] Make the example Docker build work with the temporary sibling Klenod path gems (or switch it to released gems once Klenod is published).
-Its current `example/` build context cannot contain `../../../klenod`.
+  - [x] Switch the example from temporary sibling Klenod path gems to the released Klenod dependency set, making its Docker build context viable.
 - [x] Document `klenod.config.rb`, the default `app/pages` choice, and how to configure a different `RouterPlugin#pages_dir`.